-Becoming involved in healthcare policy/advocacy has the potential to affect the delivery of health care across all settings.
-Thus, knowledge and skills related to healthcare policy are central to nursing practice and therefore essential to the DNP graduate.
+Becoming involved in healthcare policy and advocacy has the potential to affect the delivery of health care across all settings.
+Thus, knowledge and skills related to healthcare policy are central to nursing practice and are therefore essential to the DNP graduate.
 Further, "health policy influences multiple care delivery issues, including health disparities, cultural sensitivity, ethics, the internalization of health care concerns, access to care, quality of care, health care financing, and issues of equity and social justice in the delivery of health care" (AACN, 2006b, p.
 13).
 DNP graduates are uniquely positioned to be powerful advocates for healthcare policy through their practice experiences.
 These practice experiences provide rich influences for the development of policy.
 Nursing's interest in social justice and equality requires that DNP graduates become involved in and develop expertise in healthcare policy and advocacy.

 Additionally, DNP graduates need to be prepared in leadership roles with regard to public policy.
 As leaders in the practice setting, DNP graduates frequently assimilate research, practice, and policy.
 Therefore, DNP preparation should include experience in recognizing the factors that influence the development of policy across various settings.
-The DNP graduate is prepared to:
+The DNP graduate is prepared to do the following (adapted from AACN, 2006b):

-- Decisively analyze health policies and proposals from the points of view of consumers, nurses, and other healthcare professionals. - Provide leadership in the development and implementation of healthcare policy at the institutional, local, state, federal, and international levels. - Actively participate on committees, boards, or task forces at the institutional, local, state, federal, and international levels. - Participate in the education of other healthcare professionals, patients, or other stakeholders regarding healthcare policy issues. - Act as an advocate for the nursing profession through activities related to healthcare policy. - Influence healthcare financing, regulation, and delivery through the development of leadership in healthcare policy. - Act as an advocate for ethical, equitable, and social justice policies across all healthcare settings.
+- Decisively analyze health policies and proposals from the points of view of consumers, nurses, and other healthcare professionals. - Provide leadership in the development and implementation of healthcare policy at the institutional, local, state, federal, and international levels. - Actively participate on committees, boards, or task forces at the institutional, local, state, federal, and international levels.

+- Participate in the education of other healthcare professionals, patients, or other stakeholders regarding healthcare policy issues - Act as an advocate for the nursing profession through activities related to healthcare policy. - Influence healthcare financing, regulation, and delivery through the development of leadership in healthcare policy. - Act as an advocate for ethical, equitable, and social justice policies across all healthcare settings.

-Essential VI: Interprofessional Collaboration for Improving Patient and Population Health Outcomes
+Essential VI: Inter professional Collaboration for Improving Patient and Population Health Outcomes

-This Essential specifically relates to the IOM's mandate to provide safe, timely, equitable, effective, efficient, and patient-centered care.
+This essential specifically relates to the IOM's mandate to provide safe, timely, equitable, effective, efficient, and patient-centered care.
 In a multitiered, complex healthcare environment, collaboration among all healthcare disciplines must exist to achieve the IOM's and nursing's goals.
 Nurses are experts at functioning as collaborators among multiple disciplines.
 Therefore, as nursing practice experts, DNP graduates must be prepared to facilitate collaboration and team building.
 This may include both participating in the work of the team and assuming leadership roles when necessary.

-With regard to interprofessional collaboration, the DNP graduate must be prepared to:
+With regard to inter professional collaboration, the DNP graduate must be prepared to do the following (adapted from AACN, 2006b):

 - Participate in effective communication and collaboration throughout the development of "practice models, peer review, practice guidelines, health policy, standards of care, and/or other scholarly products" (AACN, 2006b, p.
-15). - Analyze complex practice or organizational issues through leadership of interprofessional teams. - Act as a consultant to interprofessional teams to implement change in healthcare delivery systems.
+15). - Analyze complex practice or organizational issues through leadership of inter professional teams.

+Act as a consultant to inter professional teams to implement change in healthcare delivery systems.